roman-milk/roman-milk.github.io/confidence.md

   The haze lifted and she remembered the orgasm.
 "Oh god.
 That was wonderful.

   I smiled down at her.
 "Slut, we're just getting started.
-Report_Story #1